cslmath/Champlain-Saint-Lambert-webwork-repo/README.md

 3) Course-Templates:
 For each model course (e.g., model201-NYA), there is a corresponding subdirectory containing the set definition files for its template assignments by topic.
 These template assignments are usually loaded when a course is first created at the beginning of the semester.
 The template assignments can be used directly as assignments or as a starting point for creating new assignments.

+A fake edit for a fake pull request.